 The IRS doesn’t often give you options.
-But they do allow you to choose between taking the standard deduction or itemized deductions on your income tax return.
-The more deductions you can take, the more your total tax bill may be reduced.
+But it does allow you to choose between taking the standard deduction or the itemized deductions on your income tax return.
+Visit the IRS' website for specifics on the current standard deductions.

 Choosing the standard deduction may make sense for you if you don’t have expenses such as mortgage interest or property taxes.